 • Over 120,000 acres (50,000 hectares) of Malbec grapes were being cultivated in Argentina by the 1950s.
 The resulting wines would later set international standards for what the variety could achieve.40

-• The first horizontal strike mechanical grape harvester was developed at the University of California at Davis.41
+• The first horizontal strike mechanical grape harvester was developed at the University of California at Davis.4

-• A winemaker at Australia’s Penfolds winery, Max Schubert, began experimenting with what would later become known as Penfolds Grange.
-It is now recognized as Australia’s most iconic wine and one of the very best in the world.42
+• A winemaker at Australia’s Penfolds winery, Max Schubert, began experimenting.
+It was with what would later become known as Penfolds Grange.
+It’s now recognized as Australia’s most iconic wine.
+And it’s one of the very best in the world.42

 • The Georges Aubert winery moved to Brazil from France.
 This marking the beginning of a later arrival of multinationals wine companies.43

 • The best red wines in the Graves district of Bordeaux were classified.
-This enhanced their prices.
+This increased their prices.
 The whites would be classified in 1959.44

-• Baron Philippe de Rothschild began a 20 year political battle to get his chateau raised from its 1855 classification as a Second Growth to a First Growth.45 See listing for 1973.
+• Baron Philippe de Rothschild began a 20 year political battle.
+It was to get his chateau raised from its 1855 classification.
+Then it was listed as a Second Growth.
+But he wanted it to be raised to a First Growth.45 See listing for 1973.

 The first European variety grape vines were planted in New York State.
 Dr. Konstantin Frank correctly believed that that they could survive the cold winters of the Finger Lakes region.
 He was an immigrant Ukrainian viticulturist.46

 The best white wines in the Graves district of Bordeaux were classified.
 This enhanced their marketability.47 The reds had been classified in 1953.